 For example, let’s say that your goal is to pay off a credit card in full this year.
 If the balance is $15,000, you might want to create milestones every $3,000 that you pay off so that you can celebrate getting 20% closer to your goal of having it paid off.
 These rewards might be hiring a financial advisor to start talking about the investments you’ll make after you pay off your credit card debt or to open your first investment account.
 As you set your milestone rewards, you should remember that the real reward is accomplishing the big goals that matter to you.

 You can use the process above to set your financial goals and reward yourself as you get closer to achieving them.
 If you need help creating or achieving your goals, you may want to elicit the help of a financial advisor.
 Regardless of what you set out to accomplish, you can start now and move forward confident in the steps you’re taking toward financial freedom.

-Learn more about Qube Money and how it can help learn how to set financial goals in 2020.
+Qube Money is the ultimate tool in helping you set and achieve financial goals.
+Learn how it can help you set financial goals in 2021.